aaboyd/tremor/README.md

 ----

+**Note : Written in Windows, sorry about any platform related issues**

 A simple application and solution to [a coding challenge](https://gist.github.com/bmarini/23c235aef10714d22a54).

 Implementation is written in python with the help of :